-24.4 Offenders motivated by extremism may therefore be convicted of a range of offences in different contexts, which are driven by ideologies that run contrary to the values stated above, causing harm to individuals and communities.
-Some, but not all, will be convicted under specific terrorism legislation i.e. an offence under the Terrorism Act 2000, the Anti-Terrorism Crime and Security Act 2001, the Terrorism Act 2006 or the Counter Terrorism Act 2008, or an offence of conspiring, attempting, aiding, abetting, counselling, procuring or inciting a terrorism legislation offence (known as TACT offenders or terrorism offenders).
+24.3 Offenders motivated by extremism may be convicted of a range of offences in different contexts, both violent and non-violent, which are driven by ideologies that run contrary to the values stated above, causing harm to individuals and communities.
+Some, but not all, will be convicted under specific terrorism legislation i.e., an offence under the Terrorism Act 2000, the Anti-Terrorism Crime and Security Act 2001, the Terrorism Act 2006 or the Counter Terrorism Act 2008, or an offence of conspiring, attempting, aiding, abetting, counselling, procuring or inciting a terrorism legislation offence (known as TACT offenders or terrorism offenders).

-24.5 The Sentencing Act 2020 for offenders sentenced in England and Wales, or the Counter Terrorism Act 2008 for offenders sentenced before 29 June 2021, offenders sentenced in other parts of the UK, or service offenders, require courts to determine whether non-terrorist offences have a terrorist connection, and, where the court decides that they do, to treat this as an aggravating factor for the purposes of sentencing the offender (TACT connected or terrorism connected offenders).
-Before 29 June 2021 the courts could only determine there was a terrorist connection where the offence was specified in the relevant Schedule.
-After 29 June 2021, any non-terrorist offence with a maximum penalty of more than 2 years' imprisonment may receive such an aggravation.
+24.4 The Sentencing Act 2020 for offenders sentenced in England and Wales, and the Counter Terrorism Act 2008 for offenders sentenced before 29 June 2021, offenders sentenced in other parts of the UK, or service offenders, require courts to determine whether non-terrorism offences have a terrorism connection (TACT connected or terrorism connected offenders).
+Since 2021 they can find that any non-terrorism offence with a maximum penalty of more than 2 years' imprisonment has a terrorism connection.

-24.6 Other offenders may not be convicted of TACT or TACT connected offences, but their beliefs and engagement with distorted ideologies may drive their offending behaviour and consequent risk to the public (terrorism risk cases).
+24.5 Other offenders may not be convicted of TACT or TACT connected offences, but their beliefs and engagement with distorted ideologies may drive their offending behaviour and consequent risk to the public (terrorism risk cases).